dogweather/forkful/content/en/c/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?

-Downloading a web page in C involves programmatically accessing the content of a web page over the internet and saving it locally for processing or offline use.
-Programmers often engage in this to consume web services, scrape web content, or interact with online resources directly from their applications.

 ## How to:
 To download a web page in C, one popular approach is using the libcurl library, an efficient and portable client-side URL transfer library.
 Ensure you have libcurl installed and linked in your project.
 Here's an example demonstrating how to use libcurl to download the content of a web page:

 ```c